pkhuong/pkhuong.github.io/source/_posts/2017-06-05-relaxed-revocable-locks-mutual-exclusion-modulo-preemption.markdown

 the middle of a critical section.
 We'll send a (POSIX) signal to the
 victim: the handler will skip over the critical section if the victim is still in one.
-Once that signal is sent, we know that the first thing Linux will do is execute the handler when the victim resume execution.
+Once that signal is sent, we know that the first thing Linux will do is execute the handler when the victim resumes execution.
 If the victim is still not running after `tgkill` returned, we're good to go: if the victim is still in the critical section, the handler will fire when it resumes execution.